marsgpl/npm-cnnct/README.md

 }
 ```

-### notes
+### notes:

-you need to run RabbitMQ on localhost listening port 5672 to properly test that example code
+- you need to run RabbitMQ on localhost listening port 5672 to properly test that example code

-you can run as many consumers as you want in this example - RabbitMQ will round-robin tasks among consumers
+- you can run as many consumers as you want in this example - RabbitMQ will round-robin tasks among consumers

 ### producer output: